What you need to know about COVID-19 in B.C. for Saturday | CBC News

-Dr. Bonnie Henry will provide her daily update at 12 p.m.
-PT.
-Housing officials will speak at 10 a.m.
+Provincial health officer Dr. Bonnie Henry will give her daily update at noon PT

 THE LATEST: